Frequently asked questions for the general reader

 When it was originally founded, The Consortium only recruited African American men.
 In 1970, that mission was expanded to include women, as well as Hispanic Americans and Native Americans.
 That mission further evolved to open eligibility to any U.S. citizen or permanent resident who can show that “demonstrated commitment” to our mission through the application process.

-- 300 million-plus: Dollars in fellowship support provided to Consortium members since our inception.
+- $300 million-plus: Fellowship support provided to Consortium members since our inception